asimwe1/rust_chatapp/site/guide/getting-started.md

 ## Installing Rust

-Rocket makes abundant use of Rust's syntax extensions.
-Because syntax extensions don't yet have a stable compiler API, we'll need to use a nightly version of Rust.
+Rocket makes abundant use of Rust's syntax extensions and other advanced, unstable features.
+Because of this, we'll need to use a nightly version of Rust.
 If you already have a working installation of the latest Rust nightly, feel free to skip to the next section.

 To install a nightly version of Rust, we recommend using `rustup`.
 Install `rustup` by following the instructions on [its website](https://rustup.rs/).